xapi-project/blktap/README.md

 Storage Manager for XenServer
 =============================

-This repository contains the code which forms the Stroage Management layer for XenSever.
+This repository contains the code which forms the Storage Management layer for XenSever.
 It consists of a series of "plug-ins" to xapi (the Xen management layer) which are written primarily in python.